eunicejoh/INST126-Fall2020-Final-Project/README.md

 ## Installation
 Please have Jupyter Lab or Jupyter Notebook downloaded.
 Additionally, please have the cereal.csv file on hand.
 Then, run the ipynb file in a new Jupyter Lab or Notebook.

-## Updates
-### November 17, 2020
-- Had a meeting to discuss what we wished to do in terms of the data analysis theme that we had previously decided on
-- Collaborated on finding CSVs and unanimously decided on one
-- Created the repo and the specific files for the code and flowcharts
-- Wrote out code for reading and cleaning up the downloaded CSV file / dataset

-### November 24, 2020
-- Had a meeting to outline flowcharts
-- Additionally planned out a rough outline of the entire program
-- Flowcharts for our functions were completed

-### December 1, 2020
-- Had a meeting to discuss code thus far
-- Updated the readme with the updates to our progress as well as user assumptions

-## User Assumptions
-This program will assume that users:

 ## Credits
 - The dataset was created and shared by Chris Crawford on Kaggle (https://www.kaggle.com/crawford/80-cereals)